FromNowOnJenny/fh5-ah-sniper/README.md

 * requires launch arguments if your screen is not 1920x1080
 * FH5 has a limit of ho many cars you can buy in the AH every day, this program will not bypass that
 * the program is still in development and therefore spamming StdOut very much
+* Use the *-d* argument if you snipe many cars, or other players might report you
 * this program is derived from [this program](https://github.com/Scruffydrew/Forza-Horizon-5-Auction-House-Sniper)

 ## How to use